TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

 ---
 This week in Unit 3 you will be discovering how to develop your professional scholarly voice, specifically through your scholarly writing.
 This means that you will be reading content that will help you understand that there are different writing styles that are used in the world of academia and how important it is to use APA style in the MA Lead program.

 Your learning activities this week are focused on applying the APA standards for general aspects of writing, mechanics of writing and citing sources.
-You will also get to apply these skills in assignment 2 which is your scholarly article review, and then continue to practice them in assignment 3 and 5.
+You will also get to apply these skills in assignment 3 which is your scholarly article critique, and then continue to practice them in assignment 5.
 <h3>Developing Your Professional Voice</h3>
 When you are asked to write a scholarly paper in graduate school, what you are really being asked to do is to develop your professional voice (McDonald, 2011).
 A professional voice can be described as utilizing formal language, good vocabulary and appropriate tone in your written and oral communication (Walden University Writing Center, 2017).
 Characteristics of a strong professional voice are writing concisely, with clarity and precision, and appropriately citing your sources (McDonald, 2011).